 US Army veteran John G Drury’s pictorial “Mem-O-Map of the Philippine Islands” [1945/6], a memento for demobbed servicemen

 About this piece:

 John Gottlieb Drury [1907-1988] had conceived of the Mem-O-Map designs as a result of his own two year wartime service as a 4th Grade Technician with the 214th Ordnance Battalion in the Pacific Theatre, where he had been posted to the island of Okinawa during the final months of the war, following its capture by Allied forces at the end of June 1945.
-It was as a result of map sketches produced both on Okinawa & later on the troopship home for many of his GI buddies that he first conceived the idea of this niche post-war map publishing business & which he initially ran from his home of North Hollywood, California in the immediate post-war years.
+It was as a result of map sketches produced both on Okinawa for many of his GI buddies & later on the troop ship home that he first conceived the idea of this niche post-war map publishing business which he initially ran from his home of North Hollywood, California in the immediate post-war years.

 To read more about John Gottlieb Drury and his unusual Mem-O-Maps see to our recent Blog post

 Refs: cf Katherine Harmon: You Are Here Personal Geographies and Other Maps of the Imagination, p.119